 It is the student's responsibility to file a Petition to Graduate no later than the eighth week of the semester in which he or she plans to complete the requirements of the certificate or degree program.
-The Petition to Graduate form is available in the counseling offices in Coalinga and Firebaugh.
+The Petition to Graduate form is available to students within the myWestHills student portal, or in the counseling offices in Coalinga and Firebaugh.
 If using outside coursework, official academic records of college or equivalent work must be on file in the Admissions and Records Office at the time the petition to graduate is filed.
 Petitions to graduate are evaluated after grades are posted for the semester.